lloesche/valheim-server-docker/README.md

 A few modifications, like for example changing the `dataRate` can be done server only.

 ## Updates
-ValheimPlus is automatically being updated in the same `UPDATE_INTERVAL` the Valheim server checks for updates.
+ValheimPlus is automatically being updated using the same `UPDATE_CRON` schedule the Valheim server uses to check for updates.
 If an update of either
 Valheim server or ValheimPlus is found it is being downloaded, configured and the server automatically restarted.
 This also means your clients always need to run the latest ValheimPlus version or won't be able to connect.
-If this is undesired the interval can be set to something very high like `UPDATE_INTERVAL=31536000` (1 year) and then manually checked for updates using something like `docker exec valheim-server supervisorctl restart valheim-updater`.
+If this is undesired the schedule could be changed to only check for updates once per day.
+Example  `UPDATE_CRON='0 6 * * *'` would only check at 6 AM.

 ## Configuration
 See [ValheimPlus config from Environment Variables](#valheimplus-config-from-environment-variables)